 Joe Ryan is an assistant professor in the Eugene T. Moore School of Education.
 Nominees for the Award of Excellence in Research are faculty members who demonstrate excellence in asking questions of importance, systematically obtain answers to the questions, and share the results of this process in appropriate public forums.

-Bill Fisk, chair of teacher education and professor of educational foundations, received the University’s Alumni Master Teacher Award for 2009.
+Bill Fisk, Chair of Teacher Education and professor of Educational Foundations, received the University’s Alumni Master Teacher Award for 2009.
 Students nominate and vote on this award given to one individual a year.
+Read more.

 At the American Educational Research Association’s (AERA) annual conference in San Diego in April six faculty and 12 doctoral students in the School of Education presented a total of 14 papers.